Eurasian wren: Behaviour and ecology

-The wren is an ever-active bird, constantly on the move foraging for insects, in the open or among thick vegetation.
+The Eurasian wren is an ever-active bird, constantly on the move foraging for insects, in the open or among thick vegetation.
 It moves with quick jerks, probing into crevices, examining old masonry, hopping onto fallen logs and delving down among them.
 It sometimes moves higher in the canopy, but for the most part stays near the ground, often being flushed from under overhangs on banks.
-Sometimes it hops up the lower part of tree trunks, behaving like a miniature nuthatch.
-Occasionally it flits away, its short flights swift and direct but not sustained, its tiny round wings whirring as it flies.
+Sometimes it hops up the lower part of tree trunks.
+Occasionally it flits away, its short flights swift and direct but not usually sustained, its tiny round wings whirring as it flies.
+On migration, it is however capable of lengthy sustained flight; ringing recoveries of English-ringed birds in Sweden and a German-ringed bird in England, and the regular arrival of presumed Norwegian birds on the east coast of Britain north to Shetland in autumn, shows they can readily cross the over-500 km wide North Sea.
+The longest distance ringing recovery is of 1,524 km from Rossitten Bird Observatory in Kaliningrad, Russia, to Bosham in West Sussex, England.